 Are John Deere Tractors Still Made in the USA?

-On the whole, we would say that John Deere remains an American made company.
+John Deere is an American company and many of its tractors are still made in the USA.
 The company has begun to see the advantage of bringing work to other countries, but over half of their jobs remain in America and Canada.
 The key tractor production locations for John Deere include the USA and Germany.
-If you wanted to guarantee an American made tractor from John Deere buy from the 7R, 8R or 9R series.
+If you wanted to guarantee an American-made tractor from John Deere, buy from the 7R, 8R, or 9R series.

 John Deere sources its 5M tractors from a manufacturing facility in Augusta, Georgia.